Tulip-Dev/tulip/doc/user/workspace.rst

 Scene
 -----

-The scene rendering settings can be opened by clicking on the scene tab, in the upper-right corner of the node link diagram panel.
+The scene rendering settings can be opened by clicking on the **Scene** tab, in the top right corner of the node link diagram panel.
 The following view appears :

 .. image:: _images/i_workspace_scene.png
     :width: 452

-* **Labels**: Manage the labels display by ordering them according to a metric, adapting their size so they can fit into their respective nodes, choosing the number of labels simultaneously displayed and setting their limit size.
+* **Labels**: manage the labels display by ordering them according to a metric, adapting their size so they can fit into their respective nodes, choosing the number of labels simultaneously displayed and setting their limit size.

-* **Edges**: Manage the edge display by enabling the 3D edges, showing the arrows, enabling the color or the size interpolations.
+* **Edges**: manage the edge display by enabling the 3D edges, showing the arrows, enabling the color or the size interpolations.

-* **Colors**: Customize the selection and background colors.
+* **Colors**: customize the selection and background colors.

-* **Projection**: Select the orthogonal or classic perspective projection.
+* **Projection**: select the orthogonal or classic perspective projection.

-Note that some of the settings mentionned above can be modified through the quick access bar or with the right-click menu in the main window.
+Note that some of the settings mentioned above can be modified through the quick access bar or with the right click menu in the main window.

-You might need to click on the refresh button, in the right-upper corner of the tab to apply the changes made in this tab.
+You might need to click on the refresh button, in the top right corner of the tab to apply the changes made in this tab.
 The tab can be closed by clicking on the cross near the tab's name.

 .. _workspace_diagram_layers: